haiderriazkhan/CANDLE-J/README.md

 **Note**
 - For a Mac OS X; CANDLE-J should be used with `ImageJ64`(64-bit) instead of the version simply named `ImageJ` (32-bit). `ImageJ64` comes bundled with the downloaded ImageJ zip file.
-- In a linux machine, use the version of ImageJ that appears with the default linux executable icon.
+- In a Linux machine, use the version of ImageJ that appears with the default Linux executable icon.

 Haider Riaz Khan
 haider.riaz@mail.mcgill.ca